cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 4.md

 ![](images/EditKnowledgeStore.png)

 Click the *Save* button to save the changes.
-We've now added a new knowledge store table projection to store the results, reset your indexer and run again to process these changes into the Knowledge store.
-Wait a few minutes and then review your knowledge store tables again.
+We've now added a new knowledge store table projection to store the results.

+To process these changes into the Knowledge Store, we just need to *run* the indexer again.
+We do not need to reset the indexer because we can take advantage of the incremental processing capability of the cache we added in the first step of module 3.
+When we run the indexer, Azure Cognitive Search will only be running the Shaper Skill and Knowledge Store updates rather than running all of the skills against the data set.
+As a result, the indexer run will be much faster and should only take about 2 minutes.

+After the indexer runs, review your knowledge store tables again.
 You should now see a new table *Diseases*.

 ![](images/ksdiseases.png)